tectoniumhub/YtPosterBot/README.md

 ### **Setup Guide:**
-**Replit Guide:** Fist click **Run on Replit** button and wait for load it after loading is complete You can click import button and wait load it again after load it too go to Your "config.json" file and read this:
+**Replit Guide:** Fist click **Run on Replit** button and wait for load it after loading is complete You can click import button and wait load it again after load it too and go to Your "config.json" file and read this:

 ```json
 {